Going Carbon Neutral Through Electrification

 Your Home or Business’s Impact

-There will have to be great changes made on the local level since carbon neutrality is an ambitious goal, there will have to be great changes made locally and nationally to make this attainable.
+Since carbon neutrality is an ambitious goal, there will have to be changes made both locally and nationally.
 Massachusetts has a great start in legislature and state politics to combat climate change now through 2050.
-Electrification of buildings (commercial & residential) and transportation, supported by renewable energy sources, would be a huge leap towards climate change mitigation.
+Electrification of buildings and transportation, supported by renewable energy sources, would be a huge leap towards climate change mitigation.

-The thought of electrifying your whole home can sound like a daunting task, but Greentech Media has broken it down here to help homeowners better understand what this means.
+The thought of electrifying your home can sound overwhelming, but Greentech Media has broken it down here to help homeowners better understand what this means.
 Call us at (781) 348-6496 to learn more about switching to a renewable source of energy, such as solar.